Dipped in Black: Release

 A special screening was held by the SAFC at the Piccadilly Cinema in North Adelaide in May 2024, at its inaugural Screen Circle event.
 A Q&A was held afterwards with Lynch and composer Jed Silver, hosted by playwright Verity Laughton.
 The event is attended by a group of influential screen sector advocates who have promised to support the SAFC in its efforts to develop and expand the film industry in the state.
 The guests included politicians Kyam Maher, Sarah Hanson-Young, Tammy Franks, as well as filmmakers and industry executives and administrators such as Kate Croser, Kirsty Stark, and Peter Hanlon.

 Accolades

 Marungka Tjalatjunu (Dipped in Black) won the Silver Bear for Best Short Film and the Teddy Award for best LGBTQ-themed short film at the Berlinale It was the first film to ever have won both awards.

 It also won the Documentary Australia Award at the 2023 Sydney Film Festival, and Best Short Documentary at 2023 Melbourne International Film Festival.

 In March 2024 it was announced as the winner of the annual SDIN Award, at the 22nd Annual SPA Awards.
 This award is a joint initiative between the Screen Diversity and Inclusion Network and Screen Producers Australia.

-Other awards include Best Short Documentary at the 2024 Australian International Documentary Conference and the 2023 Ruby Award for Outstanding Regional Event or Project, with its total wins numbering around 12.
+Other awards include Best Short Documentary at the 2024 Australian International Documentary Conference and the 2023 Ruby Award for Outstanding Regional Event or Project..